-Place Model No. and Serial No. Label Here (Included in Literature Pack) or Fill in Below
+Place Model No. and Serial No. Label Here (Included in Literature Pack) Engine Model No. and Spec.

-Model No

-Serial No.

-Engine Model No. and Spec.
 No. (Code)

-Engine Serial No. (E/No)
+or Fill in Below Engine Serial No. (E/No)

-Date Purchased
+Model No Date Purchased

-Date i diolidoca
+Serial No

+POTENTIAL HAZARD

-• This product is a piece of power equipment.
+This product is a piece of power equipment.
+WHAT CAN HAPPEN

 Failure to follow safe operating practices can result in serious operator injury or even death.

+HOW TO AVOID THE HAZARD

-- ♦ Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage. - Keep hands, feet, and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - ♦ Keep others off mower.
+Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition.
+Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance.

+If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before cleaning blockage.

+Keep hands, feet, and clothing away from power driven parts.
+Keep off mower unless seat platform is provided.
+Keep others off mower.

+WARNING

+POTENTIAL HAZARD

-Gasoline is harmful or fatal if swallowed.
+• Gasoline is harmful or fatal if swallowed.
 Long-term exposure to vapors has caused cancer in laboratory animals.

+WHAT CAN HAPPEN

 Failure to use caution may cause serious injury or illness.

+HOW TO AVOID THE HAZARD

-- Avoid prolonged breathing of vapors.
+Avoid prolonged breathing of vapors.

-- ♦ Keep face away from nozzle and gas tank/container opening.
+Keep face away from nozzle and gas tank/container opening.

-- Keep away from eyes and skin.
+Keep away from eyes and skin.

-- Never siphon by mouth.
+Never siphon by mouth.